-- A Community Risk Management Plan (CRMP) 2022-26 which sets out its strategic direction, financial position, risk assessments and intended deployment of resources over the medium term.
-This plan is underpinned by complimentary Resource Plan 2022-26 and a People Plan 2022-26. - · An Annual Service Plan, which encompasses the requirements of the Fire and Rescue Services Act 2004 and National Framework for Fire and Rescue Services in England. - · A Performance and Efficiency Report which provides information on the Authority's performance, risk, finance and efficiency over the previous 12 months. - An Annual Statement of Assurance that provides the government and the public with assurance on our operational, financial and governance arrangements.
+- · A Community Risk Management Plan (CRMP) 2022-26 which sets out its strategic direction, financial position, risk assessments and intended deployment of resources over the medium term.
+This plan is underpinned by a complimentary Resource Plan 2022-26 and a Culture and People Plan 2022-26. - · An Annual Service Plan which details our performance against the previous year's priorities and explains the priorities for the forthcoming year. - · An Annual Efficiency and Productivity Plan this assists the NFCC, LGA and Home office to collate evidence to assess progress at national level against the agreed Spending Review Goals. - · A Performance and Efficiency Report which provides information on the Authority's performance, risk, finance, and efficiency over the previous 12 months.

+An Annual Statement of Assurance that provides the government and the public with assurance on our operational, financial and governance arrangements.

-The Fire Authority has robust systems for identifying, evaluating and managing all significant risks.
+The Fire Authority has robust systems for identifying, evaluating, and managing all significant risks.
 A Risk Management Framework consisting of a risk management policy, procedure and systems are in place and embedded across the organisation and communicated to all staff.
 A Community Risk Profile for the Authority's area that is underpinned by a suite of detailed risk assessments, is produced and publicly available to staff and public detailing the foreseeable risks facing the Authority.